Haworthiopsis attenuata var. glabrata (Salm-Dyck) G.D.Rowley

 Aloe glabrata, Aloe glabrata var. concolor, Aloe glabrata var. perviridis, Catevala glabrata, Haworthia attenuata var. glabrata, Haworthia glabrata, Haworthia glabrata var. concolor, Haworthia glabrata var. perviridis

-Haworthiopsis attenuata var. glabrata, formerly known as Haworthia glabrata, is a small charming succulent that forms rosettes of fleshy, narrow leaves.
-The rosettes grow up to 4 inches (10 cm) in diameter and up to 5 inches (12.5 cm) tall.
+Haworthiopsis attenuata var. glabrata, formerly known as Haworthia glabrata, is a charming small succulent that forms rosettes of thick fleshy narrow leaves.
+The rosettes grow up to 5 inches (12.5 cm) tall and 4 inches (10 cm) in diameter.
 Leaves are light to dark green or brownish-green if grown in direct sunlight.
-They are covered with tubercles that are the same color as the leaves.
-Flowers are tubular, white with green veins and appear on up to 16 inches (40 cm) tall inflorescences, usually from spring to fall.
+They are covered with tubercles in the same color as the leaves.
+Flowers are tubular, white with green veins, and appear on up to 16 inches (40 cm) tall inflorescences, usually from spring to fall.

-The variety epithet "glabrata" derives from the Latin "glaber," meaning "hairless or smooth" and probably refers to the visual first impression of the surfaces of leaves.
+The varietal epithet "glabrata" derives from the Latin "glaber," meaning "hairless or smooth" and probably refers to the visual first impression of the surfaces of leaves.

 How to Grow and Care for Haworthiopsis attenuata var. glabrata

 Light: Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.

 Soil: Plant your Haworthiopsis in a commercial soil formulated for succulents or make your own well-draining potting mix.

 Hardiness: Haworthiopsis attenuata var. glabrata can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.